Vitalii1307/Temp/README.md

 Next, you should create a volume using the command
 > docker volume create my_volume

-Here, _myvolume_ means the name of the created volume.
+Here, _my_volume_ means the name of the created volume.